Azmain946/NSAC_2025/README.md

 ## About Our Project

 Our project **SpaceBio Explorer** is a publication summarization tool.
 It offers interactive search, filters, and the ability to browse publications by year, category, and subcategory.
-Each publication tab includes the title, authors, and keywords in the heading section.
-Abstracts and summaries are provided based on the user type (Scientist, Investor, or Mission Architect).
+Each publication tab includes the *title*, *authors*, and *keywords* in the heading section. *Abstract* and *summaries* are provided based on the user type (Scientist, Investor, or Mission Architect).

-There is also an AI-generated podcast section where two speakers discuss the publication.
-A knowledge graph is included, which can be zoomed in and out.
-Scientific Progress, Knowledge Gaps, and Consensus/Disagreement are presented as buttons with floating cards.
+There is also an AI-generated *podcast* section where two speakers discuss the publication.
+A *knowledge graph* is included, which can be zoomed in and out. *Scientific Progress, Knowledge Gaps, and Consensus/Disagreement* are presented as buttons with floating cards.

-For instant insights, users can access the AI-generated FAQ section.
-Quick Links allow direct access to the raw publication.
-Additionally, an AI-powered chatbot is available for asking custom questions about the publication.
+For instant insights, users can access the AI-generated *FAQ* section. *Quick Links* allow direct access to the raw publication.
+Additionally, an AI-powered *chatbot* is available for asking custom questions about the publication.

 ## Demo

-**Homepage**
 ![alt text](https://github.com/Azmain946/NSAC_2025/blob/main/Screenshot%202025-10-03%20162842.png?raw=true)

-**Publication Page**
 ![alt text](https://github.com/Azmain946/NSAC_2025/blob/main/Screenshot%202025-10-03%20162907.png?raw=true)